 The Board of Directors' recommendations are set forth together with the description of each proposal in this proxy statement.
-In summary, the Board of Directors (which throughout this proxy statement we refer to as the "Board") recommends a vote:
+In summary, the Board of Directors recommends a vote:

-- FOR the election of three directors to hold office for terms of three years (see Proposal One); and - FOR the ratification of the appointment of Ernst & Young LLP as Vishay's independent registered public accounting firm for the year ending December 31, 2015 (see Proposal Two).
+- FOR the election of three directors to hold office until 2021 (see Proposal One); and - FOR the ratification of Ernst & Young as our independent registered public accounting firm (see Proposal Two).